 Under examples of capitalism, inefficient ways of doing work are not protected through government intervention but are allowed to die naturally.
 This process is known as creative destruction.
-Creative destruction involves the older ways of thinking and old institutions giving way to newer, better and more efficient practices and organizations.
+Creative destruction involves the older ways of thinking and old institutions giving way to newer, better, and more efficient practices and organizations.
 Capitalism inherently rewards innovation.

 One of the examples of creative destruction is the fall of the photography company Eastman Kodak.
 Kodak camera was replaced by far better technology involving digital cameras and smartphones.
 In a socialistic environment, an organization like Kodak would not be allowed to die in order to save jobs.
 Thus, the society would be compelled to follow older ways of taking photographs but capitalism recognizes the futility of saving businesses running on old technology that hampers the development of newer and better technologies.

 It is not necessary that a new incumbent destroys an older company in the process of creative destruction.
 An older company can also reinvent itself.
 An organization like HDFC Bank itself brought in digital banking as opposed to an older way of banking, which involved going to the branch to get banking transactions done.
-Another example of creative destruction is the wireless technology of mobile phone replacing older technology of landlines.
+Another example of creative destruction is the wireless technology of mobile phones replacing older technology of landlines.